 "Because the Queen of Fairies caught me when I fell from my horse," said Tam Lin.
 He skipped a stone that hit hers in midair.

-"Well, it's always the most beautiful she chooses," He shook his hair out.
+“It's always the most beautiful she chooses."
+He shook his hair out.
+It shimmered.

 "And this is your curse?"